jazzband/django-newsletter/README.rst

 Compatibility
 =============
-Currently, django-newsletter is officially supported for Django 1.8 and Python 2.7.
+Currently, django-newsletter is officially supported for Django 1.8 and 1.9 and Python 2.7, 3.4 and 3.5.

-Tests are run on the CI for 1.9 and Python 3.4 and 3.5 and pull requests extending support for these versions are greatly appreciated.

 Requirements
 ============